Step-By-Step Guide on How to Choose the Perfect Ballet Leotard

 When your child tries their leotard on at home or in a shop, allow them to do a few simple movements to see whether there is any irritation and whether there is a suitable amount of growing room.
 If you get the leotard too large though, there may be the risk of the leotard falling down off the shoulders.
 Equally, if the leotard is too small it may cause some discomfort in areas such as under the arms.

 Capezio and Bloch provide excellent choice of style, design and quality to all their dance leotards and now provide a large variety of children’s leotards.
-A number of these are in cotton with a mixture of nylon to give better stretch but also breathability.
-More leotards are also available in different choices of colours, purple and pink colours are particularly popular with children.
+A number of these are in cotton with a mixture of nylon to give better stretch but also breath-ability.
+Dance Gear’s own unique range of leotards is also available in over 80 colours & patterns and five 5 fabrics.
+We even make leotards in a combination of two different fabrics for something completely unique .Purple and pink colours being particularly popular with children.
 Don’t ignore other makes as well, Roch Valley do a variety of different styles for children.